Alisasu3/Machine-learning-zoomcamp-learning/12-capstone-project/README.md

 ## 🔍 Exploratory Data Analysis (EDA)

-The EDA focuses on understanding the visual and structural properties of the image data:
+The exploratory data analysis focuses on understanding both the visual characteristics and the structural integrity of the image dataset.
+Key aspects examined include:

-Image dimensions and consistency
+- Image dimensions and overall consistency

-RGB color distribution across classes
+- RGB color distribution across different fruit classes

-Visual inspection of sample images per class
+- Visual inspection of representative samples from each class

-Confirmation that labels match image content
+- Verification that image labels correctly correspond to their visual content

-Additional checks were performed to ensure:
+In addition, data integrity checks were conducted to ensure:

-No duplicated images
+- No duplicated images within the dataset

-No overlap between training and validation sets
+- No overlap between training and validation datasets

-This confirms that the high model accuracy is due to dataset simplicity, not data leakage or flawed methodology.
+These checks confirm that the observed high model performance is attributable to the inherent simplicity and clarity of the dataset, rather than data leakage or methodological issues.

 ## 🧠 Model Training